Ugo de Wilde

 Ugo de Wilde (born 20 November 2002) is a Belgian racing driver.
-He currently races in the European Le Mans Series with Inter Europol Competition.
+He currently competes in the GT World Challenge Europe Endurance Cup as part of Team WRT.

 Career

 Karting

 Born and raised in Brussels, De Wilde started his karting career in 2011.
 He competed mainly in European Karting Series, such as the domestic Belgian Kart Cup, where he finished second at the age of nine, and in the CIK-FIA European Championship in his last year of karting in 2016, where he competed against drivers such as Red Bull Academy member Dennis Hauger and Frenchman Théo Pourchaire, trumping the latter in the standings.

 Lower formulae

 In 2017 De Wilde made his single-seater racing debut in the French F4 Championship at the age of 14, a record at the time.
 He didn't score any points until the midpoint of the season, though he drastically improved in its second half, scoring three podiums, helping the Belgian to 12th in the standings.

-In the Winter of 2017-18 the Belgian competed in two rounds of the Formula 4 SEA Championship, where he won five races, which helped him to finish third in the drivers' championship.
+In the winter of 2017–2018 the Belgian competed in two rounds of the Formula 4 SEA Championship, where he won five races, which helped him to finish third in the drivers' championship.

 The next year De Wilde continued racing in the now FIA-backed series.
 He won four races and became vice-champion, 66.5 points behind Caio Collet.